reinhart1010/nix/docs/en/common/aws-google-auth.md

 ---
 # aws-google-auth

-Command-line tool to acquire AWS temporary (STS) credentials using Google Apps as a federated (Single Sign-On) provider.
+Acquire AWS temporary (STS) credentials using Google Apps as a federated (Single Sign-On) provider.
 More information: <https://github.com/cevoaustralia/aws-google-auth>.

 - Log in with Google SSO using the specified [u]sername [I]DP and [S]P identifiers and set the credentials [d]uration to one hour: